cnorick/curse-of-strahd-notes/Mad Mary.md

 ## Playing Mad Mary
 - She's lost in her sorrow and barely notices when anyone is around
 - She says nothing in the presence of anger
+	- But will talk haltingly to someone who is gentle

 ## What They Want